DonaldKellett/Osiv/API.md

 The server should reply with a JSON payload containing the following fields:

-- `"reason"`: The reason for the error, e.g. `"Token not associated with existing login session."`
+- `"message"`: The reason for the error, e.g. `"Token not associated with existing login session."`

 #### `404 Not Found`

 Any other error caused by the user.
 The server should reply with a JSON payload containing the following fields:

-- `"reason"`: The reason for the error, e.g. `"Unknown user error."`
+- `"message"`: The reason for the error, e.g. `"Unknown user error."`

 ## Account actions